AY2526S1-CS2113-W14-1/tp/docs/UserGuide.md

 ```

 ### Marking an Exercise as not completed : `/undoExercise`
-Marks the specified Session as completed.
+Marks the specified Exercise as not completed.

 Format: `/undoExercise <Athlete ID> <Session ID> <Exercise ID`